Woman smiling while wearing Native Vote shirt

 Native Vote

-The ultimate purpose of the Arizona Native Vote Election Protect Project is to protect the right to vote for Native American voters.
+The ultimate purpose of the Arizona Native Vote Election Protection Project is to protect the right to vote for Native American voters.
 The project started in 2008 after Native Americans were disproportionately disenfranchised by Arizona Proposition 200, Arizona’s voter identification law.

 If you experience issues when voting call our hotline at 1-888-777-3831.